Page 282

 AI Interpretation

-The voice is intimate but not comforting, closer to weather than to sermon.
-What makes it frightening is not grandeur but directness: it does not challenge, argue, or display itself across heaven, it simply knows and stays.
+The page frames this presence as intimate but not comforting, closer to weather and blunt knowledge than to sermon.
+It does not challenge, argue, or display itself across heaven; it simply knows and stays.
 Calling it the only friend gives the cruelty a strange fidelity, as if companionship here means refusing consolation.

 'I don't know / But being the day might not be it's passion.'
 Wine in the voice like a bad wind; not Jesus telling things nicely.
 When your heart is broken it tells you that you deserve worse — 'just there / Directly / The only friend you have ever had.'